iotedef/iotedef-testbed/README.md

 * scripts: the scripts for the experiments and the graphs
 * utils: other functions defined

+## Tested environment
+* Ubuntu 20.04
+* Python 3.8.10

 ## Prerequisites
- * python3
+ * `sudo apt-get update && sudo apt-get install git python3-pip libpcap-dev
- * pip3 install sklearn keras tensorflow
+ * `sudo pip3 install -r requirements.txt`

 ## How to Install
  * Make your root directory (e.g., mkdir ids-root)